 Bluetooth networking transmits data via low-power radio waves.
-It communicates on a frequency of 2.45 gigahertz (actually between 2.402 GHz and 2.480 GHz, to be exact).
-This frequency band has been set aside by international agreement for the use of industrial, scientific and medical devices (ISM).
+It communicates on a frequency of 2.45 gigahertz (actually between 2.400 GHz and 2.483.5 GHz, to be exact) [source: Bluetooth SIG].
+This frequency band is one of a handful of frequencies that has been set aside by international agreement for the use of industrial, scientific and medical devices (ISM).

 A number of devices that you may already use take advantage of this same radio-frequency band.
 Baby monitors, garage-door openers and the newest generation of cordless phones all make use of frequencies in the ISM band.
 Making sure that Bluetooth and these other devices don't interfere with one another has been a crucial part of the design process.

-One of the ways Bluetooth devices avoid interfering with other systems is by sending out very weak signals of about 1 milliwatt.
-By comparison, the most powerful cell phones can transmit a signal of 3 watts.
-The low power limits the range of a Bluetooth device to about 10 meters (32 feet), cutting the chances of interference between your computer system and your portable telephone or television.
+Although the Bluetooth Special Interest Group says the technology can be used at a range of more than 3,281 feet (1 kilometer), one of the ways Bluetooth devices avoid interfering with other systems is by sending out very weak signals of about 100 milliwatts [source: PCMag Encyclopedia].
+Using low power limits the range of a Bluetooth device to about 656.2 feet (200 meters), cutting the chances of interference between your computer system and your portable telephone or television [source: PCMag Encyclopedia].
 Even with the low power, Bluetooth doesn't require line of sight between communicating devices.
 The walls in your house won't stop a Bluetooth signal, making the standard useful for controlling several devices in different rooms.

-Let's say you have a typical modern living room with typical modern stuff inside.
-There's an entertainment system with a stereo, a DVD player, a satellite TV receiver and a television; there's also a cordless telephone and a personal computer.
+Imagine a typical modern living room with typical modern stuff inside.
+There's an entertainment system, a DVD player, television, perhaps a smart speaker; there may be also a smartphone, cordless phone and a laptop computer.
 Each of these systems uses Bluetooth, and each forms its own piconet to talk between the main unit and peripheral.

 Now the living room has three separate networks established, each one made up of devices that know the address of transmitters it should listen to and the address of receivers it should talk to.
 Since each network is changing the frequency of its operation thousands of times a second, it's unlikely that any two networks will be on the same frequency at the same time.
 If it turns out that they are, then the resulting confusion will only cover a tiny fraction of a second, and software designed to correct for such errors weeds out the confusing information and gets on with the network's business.

-Still, early cell-phone virus writers have taken advantage of Bluetooth's automated connection process to send out infected files.
-However, since most cell phones use a secure Bluetooth connection that requires authorization and authentication before accepting data from an unknown device, the infected file typically doesn't get very far.
-When the virus arrives in the user's cell phone, the user has to agree to open it and then agree to install it.
+Still, early cell-phone virus writers took advantage of Bluetooth's automated connection process to send out infected files.
+However, since most phones use a secure Bluetooth connection that requires authorization and authentication before accepting data from an unknown device, the infected file typically doesn't get very far.
+When the virus arrives in the user's cell phone or smartphone, the user has to agree to open it and then agree to install it.
 This has, so far, stopped most cell-phone viruses from doing much damage.
-See How Cell-phone Viruses Work to learn more.

-For more information on Bluetooth and related topics, including full Bluetooth specifications, check out the links on the next page.
+For more information on Bluetooth and related topics, including full Bluetooth specifications, check out the links below.